VLucet/rgrassdoc/README.md

 Are you a user of `rgrass7`, the R interfacte to GRASS GIS?
-Do you find yourself looking at the online GRASS manuals all the time? `rgrassdoc` provide two simple functions, `man` and `browse`, which allows you to visualize the GRASS GIS manual page for any GRASS module, right in the RStudio Viewer pane (or to easily open the manual page in your browser).
+Do you find yourself looking at the online GRASS manuals all the time? `rgrassdoc` provide two simple functions, `man` and `browse`, which allow you to visualize the GRASS GIS manual page for any GRASS module, right in the RStudio Viewer pane (or to easily open the manual page in your browser).
 The goal is to fluidify your workflow when using `rgrass7`.